rackerlabs/docs-cloud-orchestration/api-docs/getting-started/using-cloud-orchestration.rst

 You will perform the following tasks:

-* Create a stack to deploy a Cloud Server
+* Creating a stack to deploy a Cloud Server
-* List your stacks
+* Listing your stacks
-* List the stack details for the Cloud Server stack
+* Listing the stack details for the Cloud Server stack
-* Delete a stack
+* Deleting a stack
-* Create a stack using a resource group
+* Creating a stack using a resource group
-* Update your stack by adding a Load Balancer to manage traffic
+* Updating your stack by adding a Load Balancer to manage traffic

 .. note::